laycal-com/laycal/app-description.md

 This business context integration ensures that every conversation the AI has with prospects is tailored to the specific industry, service offering, and target demographic, resulting in more relevant and effective interactions.

-### Phone Number Management
+### Multi-Tenant Phone Provider Management

-The platform provides comprehensive phone number management capabilities through multiple provider integrations.
-Users can configure their own phone service provider accounts (such as Twilio, Plivo, or Nexmo/Vonage) to use their existing business phone numbers for outbound calls.
+The platform provides comprehensive phone number management capabilities through multiple provider integrations with a sophisticated multi-tenant architecture.
+Users can configure their own phone service provider accounts (Twilio, Plivo, or Nexmo/Vonage) to use their existing business phone numbers for outbound calls.

-The system includes phone number validation, testing capabilities, and automatic integration with the calling infrastructure.
-Users can add multiple phone numbers, set default numbers for campaigns, and monitor the status and performance of each number.
+**Key Features:**
+- **Encrypted credential storage** for secure phone provider API keys and secrets
+- **Automatic Vapi phone number creation** directly from provider accounts
+- **Multi-provider support** allowing users to switch between different carriers
+- **Phone number validation and testing** with real-time verification
+- **Provider account balance checking** and number availability validation

+The system automatically creates Vapi phone numbers using the user's provider credentials, eliminating manual setup.
+Each phone provider configuration is isolated per user account, ensuring complete privacy and preventing cross-account access to phone services.

 Additionally, the platform offers a phone number request system where users can submit requests for new phone numbers.
 Users can specify their preferred region, country, or area code, along with any additional requirements.
 These requests are processed through a support ticket system where the platform team can assist with acquiring appropriate phone numbers.